chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 ~~~~~~~~~~~~~~~~

 The ``const`` intent is broadly similar to the ``const ref`` intent;
 however it allows the implementation more freedom to optimize.
+Generally
+speaking, the compiler will implement a ``const`` intent formal by

-As with ``const in`` and ``const ref``, the ``const`` intent specifies
+choosing between ``const in`` and ``const ref`` in an
+implementation-defined manner.
+As such, it is appropriate when the actual
+value will not be modified anywhere within the function and additionally
+the actual value will not be modified by other means such as aliasing
+references.

-that the function will not and cannot modify the formal argument within
+The ``const`` intent indicates that the function will not and cannot
-its dynamic scope.
+modify the formal argument within its dynamic scope.

-For synchronization types ``sync`` and ``atomic``, the ``const`` intent
-is identical to ``const ref``, and the details below do not apply.

 Unlike ``const in`` / ``in``, the ``const`` intent never transfers a
 value.
 Additionally, for record types, passing to a ``const`` intent
 will never cause copy initialization.

-The ``const`` intent includes the possibilty for the implementation to
-optimize by passing some or all of the referred-to data by value.
-As
-such, it is appropriate when the referred-to value will not be modified
-anywhere within the function and additionally the referred-to value will
-not be modified by other means such as aliasing references.
+For synchronization types ``sync`` and ``atomic``, the ``const``
+intent is ``const ref`` and the remainder of this section does not apply.

-Additionally, the ``const`` intent communicates to the compiler that it
+Otherwise, the ``const`` intent communicates to the compiler that it
 can make several assumptions to aid optimization within the function using
 a ``const`` formal:

  * the value referred to by such a formal argument will not be modified
-   through other means (such as aliasing references)
+   through other means (such as aliasing references) while the function
+   is running

- * if the formal is a ``domain``, the index set will not be modified
+ * similarly, if the formal is a ``domain``, the domain will not be modified
-   through other means (such as aliasing references)
+   through other means (such as aliasing references) while the function
+   is running

  * if the formal is an array, the index set of the domain the array is
    declared over will not be modified while the function is running